appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 ---
 weight: 14
-title: Kev CI workflow example with a simple Node.js App
+title: Tako CI workflow example with a simple Node.js App
 ---

 # CI workflow example with a simple Node.js app

-This example walks through using Kev in a commit based CI pipeline.
+This example walks through using Tako in a commit based CI pipeline.

 You will setup CircleCI to render, build, push and deploy to a remote staging environment.